Photo de cerises de café sur un arbre

 History and Origin

-The Typica variety is one of the oldest and traditional varieties of Arabica coffee.
-It originated in the Ethiopian highlands, the birthplace of coffee, before spreading globally through Yemen and Indonesia to the Americas.
+The Typica variety is one of the oldest and most traditional Arabica coffee varieties.
+It originated in the highlands of Ethiopia, the birthplace of coffee, before spreading around the world through Yemen and Indonesia to the Americas.

-Typica coffees are known for their balanced flavor profile.
-They often have sweet and slightly tart notes, with a velvety texture.
-Flavors may include nuances of chocolate, hazelnut and subtle fruit.
+Typica coffees are renowned for their balanced flavor profile.
+They often feature sweet and slightly acidic notes, with a velvety texture.
+Aromas can include nuances of chocolate, nuts, and subtle fruits.

 Terroirs and Cultivation

-Typica is grown in several regions around the world, each bringing its own unique touch.
-For example, Typica from Colombia can offer notes of caramel and red fruits, while those from Jamaica, like the famous Blue Mountain, are known for their sweetness and complexity.
+Typica is cultivated in several regions around the world, each bringing its unique touch.
+For example, Typica from Colombia can offer notes of caramel and red berries, while those from Jamaica, like the famous Blue Mountain, are known for their sweetness and complexity.

 History and Origin

-Originally from Bourbon Island (today Réunion), the Bourbon variety is a direct descendant of Typica.
-It has spread to many regions, particularly Latin America.
+Originating from Bourbon Island (now Réunion), the Bourbon variety is a direct descendant of Typica.
+It has spread to many regions, particularly in Latin America.

 Terroirs and Cultivation

-Grown in regions like Brazil, Rwanda and Guatemala, Bourbon coffees reflect the unique characteristics of their terroir.
-In Rwanda, for example, Bourbons are known for their medium to full body and citrus and berry notes.
+Cultivated in regions like Brazil, Rwanda, and Guatemala, Bourbon coffees reflect the unique characteristics of their terroir.
+In Rwanda, for example, Bourbons are known for their medium to full body and notes of citrus and berries.

 History and Origin

 Caturra is a natural mutation of the Bourbon variety, discovered in Brazil.
-It stands out for its small, compact size, which makes it ideal for closely spaced plantings.
+It is distinguished by its small, compact size, making it ideal for close-spacing plantations.

-Caturra coffees offer a bright, fruity and well-balanced flavor profile.
-Typical notes include citrus, red fruits and slight acidity.
+Caturra coffees offer a lively, fruity, and well-balanced flavor profile.
+Typical notes include citrus, red fruits, and a slight acidity.
 Its small size does not affect the quality of the beans, which remain rich in aromas.

 Terroirs and Cultivation

-Grown primarily in Central and South America, Caturras thrive in a variety of conditions.
-In Nicaragua, for example, they are known for their chocolate and fruit notes, while in Colombia they often feature bright acidity and tropical fruit flavors.
+Mainly cultivated in Central and South America, Caturra thrives in varied conditions.
+In Nicaragua, for example, they are known for their notes of chocolate and fruit, while in Colombia, they often present a lively acidity and tropical fruit aromas.

 History and Origin

-The Pacamara variety is a hybrid between the varieties Pacas (a mutation of Bourbon) and Maragogipe (a mutation of Typica).
-Developed in El Salvador, it is known for its large bean sizes and complex flavor profiles.
+The Pacamara variety is a hybrid between the Pacas (a Bourbon mutation) and Maragogipe (a Typica mutation) varieties.
+Developed in El Salvador, it is renowned for its large beans and complex flavor profiles.

 Pacamara coffees are known for their intense aromas and complexity in the cup.
-They often feature notes of tropical fruit, berries, chocolate and a crisp but balanced acidity.
-The large grain size contributes to the richness and depth of flavors.
+They often exhibit notes of tropical fruits, berries, chocolate, and a lively but balanced acidity.
+The large size of the beans contributes to the richness and depth of flavors.

 Terroirs and Cultivation

-Pacamara is grown mainly in Central America, particularly in El Salvador and Nicaragua.
-High altitude conditions and careful growing techniques are key to bringing out the best in this strain.
+Pacamara is cultivated mainly in Central America, particularly in El Salvador and Nicaragua.
+High altitude conditions and careful cultivation techniques are essential to bring out the best of this variety.

 5. Geisha: Rare and Exceptional